The First Breath is a feminist book about motherhood and medicine.

 A medical memoir crossed with a popular science book, this is an investigation into the pioneering fetal and neonatal care bringing a new generation into the world, who would not have lived if they had been born only a few decades ago.
 I decided to find out how, exactly, modern science saved my son’s life.

-Olivia Gordon explores the female experience of medicine through her own personal story and sensitive, intimate case histories of other mothers’ high risk births.
-She details the relationship mothers develop with doctors who hold not only life and death in their hands, but also the very possibility of birth.
+I explore the female experience of medicine through my own personal story and sensitive, intimate case histories of other mothers’ high risk births.
+I detail the relationship mothers develop with doctors who hold not only life and death in their hands, but also the very possibility of birth.

 From the dawn of fetal medicine to neonatal surgery and the exploding field of perinatal genetics, The First Breath tells of fear, bravery and love.
-Olivia takes the reader behind the closed doors of the fetal and neonatal intensive care units, resuscitation rooms and operating theatres at some of the world’s leading children’s hospitals, unveiling the untold story of how doctors save the sickest babies.
+I take the reader behind the closed doors of the fetal and neonatal intensive care units, resuscitation rooms and operating theatres at some of the world’s leading children’s hospitals, unveiling the untold story of how doctors save the sickest babies.

-The First Breath: How modern medicine saves the most fragile lives will be published in the UK on 13 June 2019 by Bluebird, an imprint of Pan Macmillan.
+The First Breath: How modern medicine saves the most fragile lives was published in the UK on 13 June 2019 by Bluebird, an imprint of Pan Macmillan.